Uliga Dock, Marshall Islands Guide

 Best Time to Visit

-The best time to visit Majuro and Uliga Dock is during the dry season, which runs from December to April.
-During these months, you can expect less rainfall and more sunshine, making it ideal for outdoor activities like swimming, snorkeling, and exploring the atoll.
-The wet season, from May to November, can bring heavy rains and occasional typhoons.
+The best time to visit Uliga Dock and the Marshall Islands generally is during the dry season, which typically runs from December to April.
+During these months, you can expect more consistent sunshine, lower humidity, and less rainfall, making it ideal for outdoor activities like snorkeling, diving, and exploring the atoll.
+The seas are also often calmer, enhancing the experience for water-based excursions.
+While the wet season (May to November) brings occasional heavier showers, they often pass quickly, and the lush greenery can be quite beautiful.

 Transportation